Staedtler Ergosoft Colored Pencils

 Cost – 4/5

 Despite these pencils technically not being part of Staedtler’s “premium” line, the price still creeps up there.
 Expect to pay in the mid-range, which is significantly higher than what you’ll pay for their cheaper, standard line.
 However, these pencils are meant to last and even beyond that, they produce much better color so the increase in cost is understandable.
+And we assume that the inclusion of the unique grip is a bit part of what commands the higher asking price.

 Overall ranking – 4/5

 These unique pencils are a nice in-between segment for this company, and their price point and color represent that.
 Where these really excel is in their comfort and long-lasting durability.
-A good enough line for a passionate hobbyist or someone starting it, either way they know that they will have a product that is going to last through many cycles of use, no matter how demanding they may be.
+A good enough line for a passionate hobbyist or someone starting it, either way, they know that they will have a product that is going to last through many cycles of use, no matter how demanding they may be.